GIT Compactifications of M_{0,n} and Flips: Maps Between Moduli Spaces

 With Corollary \ref{OnePointWall} and Proposition \ref{GammaEqualsOne}, we now have a complete description of all of the boundary walls of the GIT cone $\Delta^\circ$.
-If $c_i = 1$ for some $i$, then the wall-crossing map corresponds to a projection map.
+If $c_i = 1$ for some $i$, then the corresponding map is a projection map.
 If $\gamma = 1$, then the quotient is isomorphic to $( \PP^1 )^n \gquot_{\vec{c}} \SL(2)$.
-On the other hand, if $c_i = 0$ for some $i$, then the wall-crossing map corresponds to a forgetful map, whereas if $\gamma = 0$, the quotient is isomorphic to the spaces $V_{d,n} \gquot_{\vec{c}} \SL(d+1)$ studied in \cite{NoahCB}.\footnote{In the latter two statements, the line bundles in question are only semi-ample rather than ample, and hence by Mumford's definition the corresponding GIT quotients are quasi-projective rather than projective.
+On the other hand, if $c_i = 0$ for some $i$, then the corresponding map is a forgetful map, whereas if $\gamma = 0$, the quotient is isomorphic to the spaces $V_{d,n} \gquot_{\vec{c}} \SL(d+1)$ studied in \cite{NoahCB}.\footnote{In the latter two statements, the line bundles in question are only semi-ample rather than ample, and hence by Mumford's definition the corresponding GIT quotients are quasi-projective rather than projective.
 If, however, one defines the GIT quotient to be Proj of the invariant section ring, then these statements are fine.}